JoylineSelim/week8database/README.md

-Library Management System - README
-Project Overview
-This Library Management System is a comprehensive database solution designed to manage all aspects of a modern library's operations.
-The system tracks books, members, loans, reservations, fines, and staff with robust relational database design.

-Database Schema
-Tables Structure
-Members: Stores library member information

-Authors: Contains author details and biographies

-Publishers: Maintains publisher information

-Books: Central catalog of all library materials

-Book_Authors: Many-to-many relationship between books and authors

-Loans: Tracks all book checkouts and returns

-Fines: Manages overdue fines and payments

-Reservations: Handles book reservation system

-Staff: Contains employee information

-Key Features
-Comprehensive Book Tracking:

-Multiple copies management

-Availability status

-Detailed categorization

-Member Management:

-Membership status tracking

-Contact information

-Membership dates

-Loan System:

-Check-in/check-out tracking

-Due date calculation

-Overdue status

-Financial Tracking:

-Fine calculation

-Payment status

-Waiver management
+📚 Library Management System
+📖 Project Overview
+This Library Management System is a comprehensive relational database solution built using MySQL to manage the core operations of a modern library.
+It facilitates the management of books, members, staff, loans, reservations, and fines.
+The system ensures efficient data integrity and smooth workflow for library operations.

+🗂️ Database Schema
+🧱 Tables Structure
+Table	Description
+Members	Stores information about library members including contact details and membership dates.
+Authors	Contains author details, including names and biographies.
+Publishers	Maintains records of book publishers.
+Books	Central catalog of all library materials including status and classification.
+Book_Authors	Junction table for many-to-many relationship between books and authors.
+Loans	Tracks book checkouts and returns, due dates, and loan status.
+Fines	Manages overdue fines, payment statuses, and waivers.
+Reservations	Handles the reservation system for books by members.
+Staff	Contains information on library employees and their roles.

+🚀 Key Features
+📚 Comprehensive Book Tracking
+Supports multiple copies of a single book.

+Tracks availability status of each book.

+Enables detailed categorization and classification.

+👥 Member Management
+Tracks membership status (active/inactive).

+Stores contact information and date joined.

+Manages borrowing history and account status.

+🔁 Loan System
+Records check-in/check-out history.

+Calculates due dates and monitors overdue items.

+Links each loan to the responsible staff and member.

+💰 Financial Tracking
+Automatically computes fines for late returns.

+Maintains payment status (paid/unpaid).

+Includes options for fine waivers and manual overrides.

+✅ Technologies Used
+MySQL – Database design and management

+SQL – Queries and data manipulation

+Drawio- Entity Relationship Diagram
+📎 How to Use
+Clone the repository or import the .sql file into your MySQL database.

+Review the CREATE TABLE statements and modify if needed.

+Populate the database with seed data for testing.

+Integrate with a frontend or API as required.